Waterfowl

 Nycticorax nycticorax

 This medium sized heron is characterized by breeding in numerous colonies along with other heron species.
 Very colourful with its yellow legs and red eyes, it surprises us (or surprises her) on many days when we take a walk near Guadiana river.
-Relatively abundant, we can find it in Almaraz, Guadiana river from Orellana to Alqueva and in Orellana lake.
+Relatively abundant, we can find it in Almaraz, Guadiana river from Orellana to Alqueva and in the same Orellana lake.
+This heron usually begins to hunt when the sun goes down.

 Purple heron Ardea purpurea